 - Estimates for property tax and home insurance

-Understand that you might need to run a few numbers on your own to determine which trade-offs are worth it.
-For example, one mortgage lender might have no origination fees but charge a higher interest rate.
-Depending on interest rates, you might actually be better off going with a lender that charges an origination fee but offers interest rates low enough to save you more money in the long run.
+You might need to run a few numbers on your own to determine which trade-offs are worth it.
+For example, one FHA mortgage lender might have no origination fees but charge a higher interest rate.

 Carefully consider these items, and look at the total cost of the loan.
 In the end, you want a loan that is likely to cost you the least amount of money, while still allowing you to afford your monthly payments.